If you would like to train with our instructors, sign up for our Free Class.

 Scott Eckert began his formal training in Muay Thai Kickboxing (the National Sport of Thailand) in 2001, and decided to further his training at Richmond BJJ Academy in 2004.
 In 2006, Scott made the leap to Brazilian Jiu-Jitsu, and in 2011 Eric Burdo proudly promoted Scott to Purple Belt.
 Scott has fought in Muay Thai, as well as Mixed Martial Arts, and sport BJJ competition.
 His love for training and his competitive spirit have truly placed him into the category of “fighter”.

 In 2007, Scott became an Assistant Instructor in our Muay Thai program, and has smoothly made the transition from solid competitor to solid instructor, having a great rapport with our students, and is able to effortlessly articulate movements and concepts, down to the finest details.
 In 2009, Scott made the transition to Mixed Martial Arts, winning his first fight in convincing fashion using his Jiu-Jitsu skills to finish his opponent.

 You can find Scott on the mats at Richmond BJJ Academy almost daily, training hard, as well as assisting in the growth of our students.

 Liz Sussan is a BJJ class instructor, Kids’ BJJ program head instructor, and Academy Manager at Richmond BJJ Academy.
 Liz received her Brown Belt in BJJ from Eric Burdo in October 2013.
-She teaches a women’s BJJ class twice a month and teaches women’s self-defense to women and girls around the Richmond area.
+Liz is a 2015 IBJJF Pan Ams Brown Belt Silver medalist, and a 2014 IBJJF International Masters Brown Belt Bronze medalist.
 In 2012 as a purple belt, Liz took Bronze at the IBJJF American Nationals and Bronze at the IBJJF Boston Open.
 In 2011 as a blue belt, she won silver at the IBJJF NY Open tournament.
-She has competed & medaled at numerous regional BJJ tournaments.
 Liz has trained BJJ in Brazil, Thailand, and all over the US.
-For information about our women’s BJJ program & Kids’ BJJ program, please email Liz (at) RichmondBJJ.com
+She teaches a women’s BJJ class at Richmond BJJ Academy and teaches women’s self-defense to women and girls around the Richmond area.
+For information about our programs, please email Liz (at) RichmondBJJ.com